Newport boy fulfills goal of being a police officer at age 4

 Newport Police Sgt.
 Justin Vinson has a new side-kick.
-Sawyer Schimming is four years old.
+Sawyer Schimming is 4-years-old.
 He shows up to work each day dressed in his full police uniform.

 Sawyer sets up his own cones and directs the after school traffic coming from the Newport Grammar School.
 For the last three weeks, he has helped guide drivers straight from his front yard.